01 of 07

 - Remove the old caulk with a handy tool called a retractable razor blade scraper.

 - Use the razor scraper to get all the old stuck-on caulk off both adjoining surfaces, such as a ceramic tile wall and the lip of the tub or sink.
-Scrape it clean.
+Scrape the surfaces clean.

-- Vacuum up the debris and vacuum the open joint.
+- Vacuum up the debris, and also vacuum the open joint.

 04 of 07